Pink dress of Marilyn Monroe: Impact on popular culture

+In 2018, a replica designed by Holly Beavon in 1990, while a student at IUPUI, for a The Cabaret production spoofing the 1980s was loaned to the Coronado Historical Society in Coronado, California for an exhibit on Marilyn Monroe.
+After the exhibit closed, the replica was returned to Beavon, who continues to occasionally wear it for her performances to this day.

-The 2020 film Birds of Prey contains a scene referencing "Diamonds Are A Girl's Best Friend."
-Lead character Harley Quinn goes into a dream/dissociation sequence wearing an outfit of the same pink style and jewels just like Monroe's character in the film as the song plays in the background.
-This may also be in reference to the use of the Diamonds song in Moulin Rouge! since actor Ewan McGregor appears in both scenes.
+Birds of Prey has a scene referencing with Harley Quinn dissociating and wearing an outfit of the same pink style and jewels as the song plays in the background.
+This may also be in reference to the use of the song in Moulin Rouge! since Ewan McGregor appears in both scenes.

+While singing I'm Just Ken at the 96th Academy Awards, Ryan Gosling wore a pink suit to honor Marilyn's iconic pink dress.
+The whole performance paid homage to "Diamonds are a Girl's Best Friend".